New to Medicare

 - You or your spouse had Medicare-covered government employment.

 If you are under 65, you can get Part A without having to pay premiums if you have:

 While you don't have to pay a premium for Part A if you meet one of those conditions, you must pay for Part B if you want it.
-The Part B monthly premium in 2010 is $110.50.
-(Note: Most beneficiaries will continue to pay the same $96.40 premium amount they pay today.)
+The standard Part B premium amount is $134 (or higher depending on your income).
+However, most people who get Social Security benefits will pay less than this amount ($109 on average).
 This is deducted from your Social Security, Railroad Retirement, or Civil Service Retirement check.
 If you don't get any of the above payments, Medicare sends you a bill for your Part B premium every 3 months.